lagoproject/onedataSim/README.md

 sudo docker pull lagocollaboration/onedatasim-s1:dev
 ```

 (Currently for our DockerHub space, downloads are limited to 100/day per IP.
-If you are you should consider distributing internally the docker image through docker save and load commands).
+If you are many nodes under a NAT, you should consider distributing internally the docker image through ``docker save`` and ``load commands``).